 That’s not to say it wouldn’t be endearing.
 You’d hang out with your awkward teenage self and reassure them not to worry, those painful high school years will pass and things will get better.
 You’d talk to your arrogant 23-year-old self and compassionately bring them down a notch.
 You’d talk to your smitten self who had just fallen in love for the first time and bask in the feelings of a new, young relationship—while not disclosing that Mr./Ms. Perfect is about to drag your heart across the pavement and smash it a dozen times with a sledgehammer.

 But then there’d be that one former self that you’d want to avoid… you know the one.
 That former self that did that horrible thing you’ve never quite found a way to forgive yourself for.
-If forced to finally speak to them, you would immediately start chastising them, “How could you?
+If forced to finally speak to them, you would immediately start chastising them, “How could you?!?!
 What were you thinking?
 You are such a moron, my god.”

 Then the cocktail party would be ruined.
 There you are, Present You ripping into Past You, with all of your past selves looking on in horror, feeling both neglected and abandoned.
-The Cocktail Party of You would collapse into this one pointed awful moment in your life that would suck away the joy and vibrance of all the others.
+The Cocktail Party of You would collapse into this one pointed, awful moment in your life that would suck away the joy and vibrance of all the others.

 The Cocktail Party of You is a kind of metaphor for what happens when you experience regret.
 You abandon and neglect the celebration of all of the interesting parts of your life to hone in on this one festering mistake that haunts you.

 Regret is a form of self-hatred.
 If who you are today is a culmination of all of the acts that have led up to this moment, then the rejection of some past act is therefore a rejection of some part of you in this moment.
-Hating some part of yourself in the present messes you up psychologically.
-But hating a part of your past is not much different.
-It harbors shame and resentment.
+Hating some part of yourself in the present messes you up psychologically.1 But hating a part of your past is not much different.2 It harbors shame and resentment.
 It inculcates self-loathing.
 And it makes you a real drag at parties, metaphorical and otherwise.

 But the way to get over regret is not to ignore it.
 It’s to push through it.
 It’s to engage that former self, to talk to them directly and understand why they did what they did.
-It’s to sympathize with that former self, to care for them, and ultimately, forgive them.
+It’s to sympathize with that former self, to care for them, and ultimately, to forgive them.3,4

-Learning from Your Regrets
+Learning From Your Regrets

 What’s the difference between a mistake and a regret?

 I would argue a regret is simply a mistake that we haven’t learned the proper lesson from yet.
 Often, we regret because we did something so cataclysmic that it’s difficult to learn the appropriate lesson.
-But often, we regret not because our actions were so heinous, but simply because we lack the imagination to pull something productive out of them.
+But often, we regret not because our actions were so heinous, but simply because we lack the imagination to pull some productive meaning out of them.

 Learning from our mistakes is such a fundamental component of not being a shitty person, that I don’t even know where to start.
-But let’s put it this way: if you do something wrong, but you learn from it, then suddenly that mistake becomes helpful.
-Developing a habit of learning from our failures is like this magical elixir that transmutes all of the embarrassing cringey shit of our lives into making us better.
+But let’s put it this way: if you do something wrong, but you learn from it, then suddenly that mistake becomes helpful.5 Developing a habit of learning from our failures is like this magical elixir that transmutes all of the embarrassing cringey shit of our lives into making us better.
 And while that might not remove all our negative feelings, it certainly prevents things from getting worse.

 Regret serves an adaptive purpose.
 It can help us or hurt us.
 When we feel regret, we can either wallow in our past mistakes or we can take steps to ensure we don’t repeat our past mistakes.